Chapter 10 - A Simple Mission

 "Pia!" the Druid chastised.

 Shon's voice was nearly a whisper, "Your fate is in your hands.
-But if you break the faith your tribe -and we- are showing in you, I will see the law upheld."
+But if you break the faith your tribe is showing in you, I will see the law upheld."
 Shon's glare was much more intimidating than the girl's.

 Pia blanched, and Tuth gasped, "Shon!"